Aryan-Garg/Image-Forgery-Detection/README.md

 ## Methods:

+*All approahces are coded in independent scripts (with dependencies on the basic dataset, dataloader etc files)*

 ### Approach 1: Transfer Learning (Classification Setting) (VGG (16 & 19), ResNet (50 & 101), EfficientNet (b4 & b7))

 Usage: